Copyright and Permissions Information for AMS Authors

-The AMS upholds a very flexible copyright policy for the books and articles we publish.
+The AMS upholds very flexible copyright policies for the books and articles we publish.
 Although we usually suggest that authors transfer the copyright to the AMS, at the author’s request the rights can remain with the author(s) of a book or an article in a journal or proceedings volume.
 Information about copyright for journal and proceedings volume authors can be found below; monograph authors may contact an AMS Acquisitions editor with any copyright questions.

 Consent to Publish and Copyright Agreement